What is Asset Classification?

 #2 – Non-Operating Assets

-These assets are those who are not required in the conduct of the daily affairs of the business.
+These assets are those that are not required in the conduct of the daily affairs of the business.
 They do not play any role in revenue generation.
 Examples of such assets include fixed deposits, marketable securities, idle equipment, idle cash, etc.

 #3 – Fixed Assets